tomstafford/psy-checklist/README.md

 Good checklists are also short.
 5-9 "killer" items, says Gawande.

 So, I got to thinking, what would be on my checklist for experiment design?
-Additional suggestions welcome, by [email](mailto:t.stafford@sheffield.ac.uk) or [tweet](https://twitter.com/tomstafford), but this is what I got so far:
+Additional suggestions welcome, by [email](mailto:t.stafford@sheffield.ac.uk) or [on mastodon](https://mastodon.online/@tomstafford), but this is what I got so far:

 ## 1. Did you discuss authorship with the research team?